MSREnable/HandsFreeSoundJam/src/dsp/jam/MVP.md

 ## Button Behavior

-Buttons in the EyeJam OpenGL MVP are color coded based on state.
+Buttons in the MSHFSJ OpenGL MVP are color coded based on state.
 These states are obtained based on if the clip is currently playing, or about to be played.

 To get the current clip being played on a track: